Shawn Mills: Sustainability

-Leadership and awards
+Leadership and recognition

 In 2013, Mills received the Spirit of Wyoming Award from the Small Business Administration.
 He frequently spoke at industry events, like the Association for Data Center Management Professionals (AFCOM).

-Mills is a member of the Young presidents' Organization a global network of young chief executives with approximately 22,000 members in more than 125 countries.
+Mills is a member of the Young Presidents' Organization a global network of young chief executives with approximately 22,000 members in more than 125 countries.
 In 2017, Mills was awarded the Colorado Technology Association's CEO of the Year award.
 He was honored again in 2021 with the Colorado Entrepreneur Excellence Award.

-Political activism
+Political activity

 During the 2018 Wyoming Legislative session, Mills worked with advocacy groups to pass Wyoming State Senate Enrolled Act 0048, which adds computer science and computational thinking to the state educational program.

-Controversy

-Under Mills' leadership, the company he founded found itself aligned with Sam Galeotos, who was named to the company's board in 2016 and ran in the 2018 Wyoming gubernatorial election.
-As a pro-Trump candidate, Galeotos launched a wildly unsuccessful bid for governor of the state, earning just 12% of the vote.
-Despite their business ties, Mills had endorsed Galeotos.
+Sam Galeotos, who was named to Green House Data's board in 2016, ran in the 2018 Wyoming gubernatorial election as a pro-Trump candidate, earning just 12% of the vote.
+Mills had endorsed Galeotos.